Ladvien/ladvien.github.io/_posts/2017-08-09-sql-case-r-paste.md

 peopleDf5 <- sqldf(sqlString)
 {% endhighlight %}

-Ok, let's take this slow, there's a lot going on here.
+Ok, let's take this slow, there's a lot going on.
 First, we create a variable called `targetDate` and assign it the string `2001-01-01`.
-Next, we create a complex string using the `paste()` which looks a lot like a SQLdf string, but instead of hardcoding the date, we insert the targetDate variable.
+Next, we create a complex string using the `paste()` which looks a lot like a SQLdf string, but instead of hardcoding the date, we insert the `targetDate` variable.
 This creates the following string:

 {% highlight r %}
 "SELECT * FROM peopleDf WHERE DOB > '2001-01-01'"